ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-events/index.md

 ## Accessing Chart Instance

-Charts in the grid are produced by the [AG Charts](/charts-overview/) library, which is integrated directly into the grid for your convenience.
+Charts in the grid are produced by the [Standalone Charts](/charts-overview/) library, which is integrated directly into the grid for your convenience.
 In some advanced use cases, you may wish to access the chart instance that is produced by AG Charts, in order to interact with the chart directly.